mfreed7/declarative-shadow-dom/README.md

 *   Invalid situations result in a "normal" `<template>`:
     *   If the “shadowroot” attribute is anything other than “open” or “closed”, then the element is parsed as a “normal” `<template>` element.
     *   If the parent element of the `<template shadowroot>` element already has a shadow root attached, an error will be fired at Window, and the content will be parsed as if it is within a normal `<template>` element.
-    *   (Special case of the prior point) Only the first `<template shadowroot>` element within a given parent/host element will be parsed as a declarative shadow root.
-Subsequent `<template shadowroot>` children will cause an error to be fired at Window, and those children will be parsed as if they were normal `<template>` elements.
     *   If the parent element of the `<template shadowroot>` element is not a [valid element](https://dom.spec.whatwg.org/#dom-element-attachshadow) to host a shadow root, then an error will be fired at Window, and the content will be parsed as if it is within a normal `<template>` element.
 *   It is legal to nest a `<template shadowroot>` inside a “normal” `<template>`.
 In this case, the shadow root attachment [behavior](#behavior) occurs only when the “normal” template contents are cloned into the document, and not while parsing the (non-declarative shadow root) `<template>`.
 *   The most straightforward way to share stylesheets across similar components would be to embed a `<link rel=stylesheet>` within the declarative shadow root: